 "The Term of this Agreement shall ... continue until the earlier of: a.
-12 months; b. termination by Ripple upon 180 calendar days' notice to c. upon written notice of termination by a Party if the other Party is in material breach of this Agreement, if the breaching party does not, within ten (10) calendar days after receiving written notice describing an alleged material breach of this Agreement, cure the alleged material breach[.]"76 and ") to provide market making in specified such as ("
+12 months; b. termination by Ripple upon 180 calendar days' notice to [10]; c. upon written notice of termination by a Party if the other Party is in material breach of this Agreement, if the breaching party does not, within ten (10) calendar days after receiving written notice describing an alleged material breach of this Agreement, cure the alleged material breach[.]"76 such as and to provide market making in specified currency pairs and exchanges that support the Ripple ODL ("xRapid") cross-border payments product.77 Per the contract Ripple entered with , effective as of July 1, 2019,

-Starting in 2019, Ripple entered into market making contracts with market makers 49.
+49. Starting in 2019, Ripple entered into market making contracts with market makers